 The pupil premium is additional funding for publicly funded schools in England to raise the attainment of disadvantaged pupils and close the gap between them and their peers.
 The amount received is dependent on the number of children who are eligible and have claimed for free school meals at any time in the last six years (this categorisation changed in 2012).
 All schools are required to report on the amount of funding and how this is being used.

-- We have an unerring focus on the quality of teaching and learning at Woodlands Primary School in order to meet the needs of all our pupils.
+- We have an unerring focus on the quality of teaching and learning in order to meet the needs of all our pupils.

-- We ensure that appropriate provision is made for children who belong to vulnerable groups and that socially disadvantaged children have their needs accurately assessed and met.
+- We ensure that personalised provision is in place for children who are Pupil Premium-eligible and have their barriers for learning identified and educational needs accurately assessed and met.

-- Staff are deployed effectively to work with pupils who need the most support and training is provided where this is necessary to support pupils' learning.
+- We deploy staff effectively to work with pupils who need the most support and training is provided where this is necessary to support pupils' learning.

 - We have systems in place which carefully monitor, manage and support good behaviour and attendance for all our pupils.
 If poor attendance is an issue, this is addressed as a priority.

-- Teachers and leaders use data to identify pupils' learning needs and review progress regularly.
-Underperformance is addressed quickly through additional support.
+- Our teachers and leaders collect, analyse and use data to identify pupils' learning needs and review progress regularly.
+Underperformance is addressed rapidly through additional support and interventions.

 For more details on the pupil premium please visit: